 Need a six-pack of some Montana made beer or a mix-sixer of beers from around the world?
-Summer Sun Garden and Brew, 838 W Spruce St., boasts Missoula’s best selection and is a very short walk from Draught Works Brewery.
+Big Head’s Bottle Shop, (formerly part of Summer Sun Garden & Brew) 3106 W. Broadway St., boasts one of Missoula’s best selections.
 Worden’s Market, 451 N Higgins Ave., also has a very nice selection as do Pattee Creek Market, 704 SW Higgins Ave., Orange Street Food Farm, 701 S Orange St., Missoula Fresh Market, 800 West Broadway and 3801 S. Reserve Street, and Good Food Store, 1600 S 3rd St W.

 If You Have a Day+ to Explore

 If you’re a beer fan with a little extra time around the Marathon weekend, Western Montana has much more to offer in the way of beer exploration.